thanos-io/thanos/CONTRIBUTING.md

     ```

   * Consider adding the environment variables to your host machine (e.g `/.bashrc` or [`.envrc`](https://direnv.net/)) file so that those environment variables are persisted across sessions.
 Replace the
      metacharacter '~' with the full path to your home directory.
-(In unix systems, the path to home directory can be with `echo $HOME` command in terminal).
+(In unix systems, the path to home directory can be found with `echo $HOME` command in terminal).
 * Clone Thanos inside the `~/Repos` folder -
   * For HTTPS - `git clone https://github.com/thanos-io/thanos.git`
   * For SSH - `git clone git@github.com:thanos-io/thanos.git`